Southbound (2015 film): The Way Out

-Mitch (Chad Villella) and Jack (Matt Bettinelli-Olpin) are on the run from mysterious floating creatures.
-Filled with remorse, Mitch looks at a photograph of his daughter Katherine as they drive down a nameless highway.
-Out in the desert, Mitch sees the creatures stalking them but does not tell Jack.
+Mitch and Jack are on the run from mysterious floating creatures.
+Filled with remorse, Mitch looks at a photograph of his daughter, Katherine, as they drive down a nameless highway.
+Out in the desert, Mitch sees the creatures stalking them, but does not tell Jack.
 In desperation, the pair pulls up to a run-down gas station.
 Inside, the men witness strange events as the creatures stalk them from afar.
 As Mitch and Jack attempt to escape, they pull up to the same gas station further down the road.
 Jack tries to leave as the creatures close in on the pair, and is killed.
 Mitch, believing that this is the fate he deserves, refuses to leave and instead follows the creatures to a nearby motel.
-He enters room 6255 and finds himself in a home that he finds familiar.
-Hearing his daughter's voice, Mitch follows the sounds and finds an apparition of his daughter Katherine, who begs for his help.
+He enters room 6255 and finds himself in a home he recognizes.
+Hearing his daughter's voice, Mitch follows the sounds and finds an apparition of his daughter, Katherine, who begs for his help.
 As he moves closer to his daughter, however, she continues to run away.
 Mitch is trapped in the hallway of the house, tormented until death by the regret that he was not able to help his daughter.